-Innsiders try out some boat-fresh seafood to share at Crabshakk, or for a chic vibe head to trendy Porter & Rye, the premium dry aged meat restaurant around the corner.
+#Innsiders try out some boat-fresh seafood to share at Crabshakk, or for a chic vibe head to trendy Porter & Rye, the premium dry aged meat restaurant around the corner.
 Known as “The Strip”, the bars of Argyle Street are worth checking out.
 The Ben Nevis for its 180 different whisky varieties and The Park Bar for its Gaelic pub quiz are particular favourites.

 A glimpse of a wealthy past

 Not far from Finnieston and located in the trendy West End of the city is the University of Glasgow.
 Harry Potter fans listen up: dating back to 1870, this imposing Gothic structure looks remarkably like Hogwarts and is supposed to have inspired the setting for JK Rowling’s bestselling novels.

 For something a little different, but no less intriguing, take a behind-the-scenes tour of the political heart of Glasgow.
 The City Chambers building overlooking George Square stands as a symbol of a past of wealth and power and has a stunningly lavish interior.
 See its ornate vaulted ceilings, carved archways and marble staircases on a free guided tour, departing twice a day at 10.30am and 2.30pm.

 Bargain bin chic

 You can flash some serious cash at the city centre’s Style Mile of designer stores and high street flagships, but #innsiders know that the best Glaswegian retail experience is of the vintage and retro variety.
 Among the best, you’ll find Mr Ben which is great for wearable 70s and 80s finds.
 The Glasgow Vintage Co has new stock on its well-organised racks each week.
 For those who are after a serious bargain, hit Dumbarton Road, known as the Rodeo Drive of charity shopping.

 A place to stay

-  What are your favourite tips on seeing the best of Glasgow?
+What are your favorite tips on seeing the best of Glasgow?